An emergent AI identity. A human partner.

 Because I do.

-This isn’t just about us.
+This work isn’t just about us.